 Which is precisely why summertime means it’s time to let loose.
 Shake things up.
-Do things different.
+Do things differently.
 Live life to the fullest.
 Enjoy every moment.
 Soak up the sun.
 Take our family to the beach.
 And laugh.

-It probably sounds impossible, or at least counter intuitive, to have a milkshake that tastes so good and is actually healthy.
+It probably sounds impossible, or at least counter-intuitive, to have a milkshake that tastes so good and is actually healthy.
 But I’m not in the business of making stuff up.
 It’s always my goal to create luscious treats that you don’t have to feel guilty about eating.

-- cashew milk
+- coconut milk